Element Electronics

-Element Electronics is a privately held American consumer electronics company founded in 2007 by Mike O’Shaughnessy and headquartered in Winnsboro, South Carolina.
-The company designs and manufactures affordable televisions, monitors, soundbars, and home appliances.
-Element Electronics is notable for operating the only major television assembly facility in the United States, located in Winnsboro.
-Its television models have been independently reviewed and rated by Consumer Reports for performance and value.
+Element Electronics is an American consumer electronics company founded in 2007 by Mike O’Shaughnessy and headquartered in Winnsboro, South Carolina, where it operates a television assembly facility.
+The company sells televisions, monitors, soundbars, and home appliances in the United States through national retail channels.

 History

 Element Electronics is a private company specializing in the sale of affordable televisions, monitors, soundbars, and a diverse range of appliances.
 Founded in 2007, the company is headquartered in Winnsboro, South Carolina.
 Element Electronics has expanded its presence, with additional offices located in Minnesota, Arkansas, and Georgia.

 Manufacturing

-In 2012, Element Electronics inaugurated its state-of-the-art manufacturing facility in Winnsboro, South Carolina, covering a 315,000 square feet (approximately 29,300 square meters).
+In 2014, Element Electronics opened a manufacturing facility in Winnsboro, South Carolina, covering approximately 315,000 square feet and employing around 500 workers.
+It was at that time one of the few U.S. sites assembling mass-market televisions.
 This milestone marked Element Electronics as a distinctive player in the consumer electronics industry, as it became the only major television company assembling televisions in the United States.

 In 2017, the company employed nearly 500 individuals across various locations in the United States.

-In 2018, Element Electronics supported a tariff on products from China as they compete against low-cost televisions from China.
-Eventually, the tariff extended to internal parts of televisions such as liquid-crystal display (LCD) panels and circuit boards that Element Electronics import from China.
+In 2018, Element Electronics supported U.S. tariffs on imported television products, arguing they were necessary to protect domestic manufacturing.
+The tariffs later extended to key components imported from China, prompting the company to temporarily consider closing its assembly plant before obtaining exemptions.
 This led to an initial plan to close the Winnsboro plant and lay off 126 employees.
 However, Element Electronics was later granted a tariff exclusion and canceled its plans to close its Winsboro plant.

 Element Electronics has been criticized by the Alliance for American Manufacturing for misrepresenting its actual extent of American manufacturing content, and has filed a petition with the Federal Trade Commission in 2014 over its fraudulent advertising claims.